 Having the Right Data about Financial Prospects

-When looking at having the right data for your financial customer consider this:
+When looking at having the right data for your financial services customer consider this:

 Every mortgage lead, for example, starts with a form fill.
 What the consumer tells us is simple: I want a new mortgage, I want to refinance, etc. They demonstrated their consent and supplied their basic contact info and are now a compliant lead.